-Free-form queries, with or without operators, are useful for simulating user-defined queries sent from a custom app to Azure Search.
+Free-form queries, with or without operators, are useful for simulating user-defined queries sent from a custom app to Azure Cognitive Search.
 Notice that when you provide query terms or expressions, search rank comes into play.
 The following example illustrates a free text search.

 Seattle apartment "Lake Washington" miele OR thermador appliance

 You can use Ctrl-F to search within results for specific terms of interest.